Euphredes/Phaedrah/README.txt

 The following table lists structures for poems.

 Poems
-        Irish        English        Spanish         Japanese     Dance         Targets   Spells       Ode       Song A              A              Noun             Five      Eight           in       Do        Respect    Fifty A              B              Adjective        Two       Eight           of       for       praise B              A              Verb             Five      Eight           by       Do        Respect B              B              Adverb                                              to        praise
+        Irish        English
+             A              A
+             A              B
+             B              A
+             B              B
              A              C
                             C
+Pattern:     Endrhyme       Endrhyme

+        Spanish         Japanese
+               Noun             Five
+               Adjective        Two
+               Verb             Five
+               Adverb
+Pattern:       Speech           Words

+        Dance         Targets
+             Eight           in
+             Eight           of
+             Eight           by
+Pattern:     Syllables       Use

+        Spells       Ode
+              Do        Respect
+              for       praise
+              Do        Respect
+              to        praise

-Pattern:     Endrhyme       Endrhyme       Speech           Words     Syllables       Use      Command   Worship    Rhymes
+Pattern:      Command   Worship

+        Song         Ballad
+            Sixteen        A
+            Sixteen        B
+            Sixteen        C
+                           B
+Pattern:    Endrhymes      Endrhyme

            *****
             ***